 Protection regime: Bavarian state conservation law.
-The Hydraulic Engineering and Hydropower, Drinking Water and Decorative Fountains in Augsburg is on the German World Heritage Tentative List, the nomination paper 'The Water Management System of Augsburg' was delivered to UNESCO in 2018.
+The Hydraulic Engineering and Hydropower, Drinking Water and Decorative Fountains in Augsburg is on the German World Heritage Tentative List.
+The nomination document The Water Management System of Augsburg was delivered to UNESCO in 2018.

-Management: Most of the sites are owned by city of Augsburg.
-The Augsburg Water Management System is on the German Tentative List and nominated for inscription on the World Heritage List.
+Management: Most of the sites are owned by the city of Augsburg.